 What to do in Williamsburg Brooklyn

-The park is named after the former sugar factory that was here, hence the name.
+Located just north of the Williamsburg Bridge, this park is on the site of the former Domino Sugar Refinery, hence the name.
+In fact, Brooklyn is so sweet as it had not one sugar factory, but several sugar refineries during its industrial heydey.
 You can still see traces of the past here as the architects and designers of the park (who also created the High-Line in Chelsea) purposefully left up some of the old factory equipment to pay homage to the history here.

 Brooklyn Bowl is located right in the center of the nightlife scene on Wythe Avenue and is open until 12 am almost every night.
 With live music and great food, you’re bound to have an epic time.